 She has graced the cover of Essence Magazine, been named one of TIME Magazine’s 12 New Faces of Black Leadership, and honored at the 2018 BET Awards as "one of the fiercest activists of our time."
 Brittany has been named to Marie Claire's 50 Most Influential Women for the past two years, LinkedIn’s Next Wave, received the Peter Jennings Award for Civic Leadership and shares the number 3 spot on Politico’s 2016 50 Most Influential list.
 She has been honored by Emily's List, The Women's Choice Awards, the NAACP, Ebony Magazine, Public Allies, and Washington University, among others.

-Brittany is an alum of Washington University in St. Louis, American University in Washington, and is a current Aspen Institute Education fellow.
+Brittany is an alum of Washington University in St. Louis, American University in Washington, and is a Pahara-Aspen Institute Education fellow.
 She is a proud board member of the Gucci Changemakers Council, Rise To Run, Erase The Hate, NBCUniversal's Emmy-Winning initiative to rid the world of discrimination.

 Ultimately, Brittany is a proud Black woman who believes that freedom is within our grasp- as long as we unleash love, and build our power, because “power at its best is love implementing the demands of justice.”
 (MLK)